Frequently Asked Questions

-Yes, if applied to the bleeding vessel Celox can stop the severe bleeding from a severed artery.
+Yes, if applied to the bleeding vessel Celox can stop severe bleeding from a severed artery.
 This has been tested by the US military and shown in actual battlefield use.
 Celox is proven in the field to stop life threatening bleeding fast.

-6. Will Celox clot blood containing anticoagulants such as Coumadin?
+6. Will Celox granules clot blood containing anticoagulants such as Coumadin or Heparin?

-Yes, Celox has been tested and proven to clot blood containing heparin and Coumadin (generic name warfarin).
+Yes, Celox granules have been tested and shown to clot blood containing warfarin (Coumadin) and heparin*.
 The FDA have reviewed these tests and allowed us to make this claim.

 Yes, it will stop bleeding in cold conditions.
-Celox has been tested and proven to clot blood as cool as 65 Fahrenheit.
+Celox has been tested and proven to clot blood as cool as 65° Fahrenheit*.
 The FDA have reviewed these tests as part of our registration application.

 Celox has a 5 year shelf life at manufacture.
-We have tested and proven that Celox will still pass its original specification after 3 years ageing.
-These results were reviewed by the FDA as part of our 510k approval.
+We have tested and proven that Celox will still pass its original specification after 5 years ageing.

 All wounds are different but the 5-foot gauze has been tested and stopped bleeding from a major artery, as has the 15 g granules.
 The larger sizes (10 foot gauze, 35 g granules) give additional security for more complex injuries or multiple wounds on one casualty.